 24. Limitations and Uses of the ECG

 25. ECG Differential Diagnoses: Instant Replays

-Ary L. Goldberger, MD, FACC, Professor of Medicine, Harvard Medical School, Director, Margret and H.A.
-Rey Institute for Nonlinear Dynamics in Physiology and Medicine, Beth Israel Deaconess Medical Center, Boston, MA, Zachary D. Goldberger, MD, MS, FACC, FHRS, Associate Professor of Medicine, University of Washington School of Medicine, Director, Electrocardiography and Arrhythmia Monitoring Laboratory, Division of Cardiology, Harborview Medical Center, Seattle, Washington and Alexei Shvilkin, MD, PhD, Assistant Clinical Professor of Medicine, Harvard Medical School, Clinical Cardiac Electrophysiologist, Director, Beth Israel Deaconess Medical Center, Boston, Massachusetts
+Ary L. Goldberger, MD, FACC, Professor of Medicine, Harvard Medical School, Director, Margret and HA Rey Institute for Nonlinear Dynamics in Physiology and Medicine, Beth Israel Deaconess Medical Center, Boston, Massachusetts, Zachary D Goldberger, MD, FACC, FHRS, Associate Professor of Medicine, School of Medicine and Public Health, Division of Cardiovascular Medicine/Electrophysiology, University of Wisconsin Madison, Madison, Wisconsin and Alexei Shvilkin, MD, PhD, Assistant Clinical Professor of Medicine, Harvard Medical School, Clinical Cardiac Electrophysiologist, Director, Beth Israel Deaconess Medical Center, Boston, Massachusetts